How to clean pressure regulator

 Frequently Asked Questions

-How often should I clean my pressure regulator?
+How often should I clean the pressure regulator?

-It's recommended to clean your pressure regulator every 1-2 years, or more frequently if you notice any issues with water pressure or leaks.
+It's recommended to inspect and clean the pressure regulator every 1-2 years, or if you notice a drop in water pressure.

-When should I call a plumber to service my pressure regulator?
+When should I call a plumber to service the pressure regulator?

 Connect with certified professionals in your area